After its Final Destruction, Babylon of Chaldea, “will never be inhabited or lived in from generation to generation…” (Isa 13:19-20

 ABOVE: Employees working at the Sinjar Elementary School.
 The Arabic village of Sinjar has historic roots at Babylon, and is located within the archaeological parameters of ancient Babylon in Iraq.
 Sinjar residents are Inhabitants of Babylon today.

 LEFT: This recent Alamy-Photo shows local inhabitants playing basketball in the Sadaam (Hussein) Palace located on the grounds of the original ancient city of Babylon.
-It is documented that "that inhabitants live inside the boundaries of ancient Babylon's old city walls" TODAY!
+It is documented "that inhabitants live inside the boundaries of ancient Babylon's old city walls" TODAY!

 (see Note #8 below)